 Nevertheless, the Allez retains the likeable qualities for which it is renowned, and it’s a good basis for upgrades down the line.

-For 2018, the Allez has been updated with a new frame which we found to perform very well indeed.
-Unfortunately, a current recall of 2018 Specialized Allez road bike models means that it misses out on being included in this list.
+For 2018, the Allez has been updated with a new frame which we've found to perform very well indeed.

 Pinnacle Laterite 3